MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Start-Process.md

 ### -WorkingDirectory

 Specifies the location that the new process should start in.
-The default is the location of the executable file or document being started.
+The default is the location of the executable file or document being started, if explicitly provided, or the current working directory of the calling process.
 Wildcards aren't supported.
 The path must not contain characters that would be interpreted as wildcards.

 ```yaml